Grin98/Deep-Learning-based-Traffic-Classification/README.md

 - tqdm
 - matplotlib

-### Special Thanks
-We want to thank Tal Shapira for providing us the dataset that he and Yuval Shavitt used in their article "FlowPic: Encrypted Internet Traffic Classification is as Easy as Image Recognition" and for helping us to understand the subject in the initial stages of the project.

 ### Mentors
 We'd like to thank Mr. Itzik Ashkenazi and Mr. Aviel Glam for their wonderful guidance throughout the semester

+### Special Thanks
+We want to thank Tal Shapira for providing us the dataset that he and Yuval Shavitt used in their article "FlowPic: Encrypted Internet Traffic Classification is as Easy as Image Recognition" and for helping us in the initial stages of the project.